Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 4, more

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Wilson has yet to make much of an impression on the offense this season.
-He has just three catches for 21 yards and one touchdown.
-He has also failed to reach more than 21 yards receiving in eight of his last 19 games.
-The model projects Wilson to have 18.7 yards receiving, giving this a 3-star rating.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.37x:
+In three games this year, Wilson has been held to just three catches for 21 yards.
+But he was a key component to the Cardinals' offense a year ago.
+In 16 games, he caught 47 passes for 548 yards and four touchdowns.
+He had 21 yards or more receiving in 12 games in 2024.
+The model projects Wilson to have 29.7 yards receiving, giving this a 4-star rating.
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.82x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 39-19 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.